-- (a) Applications for an SES requiring a conditional use permit shall include the following information: - 1) Name, address, telephone number, and email address (if available) of the applicant, the project owner, and the project operator. - 2) The address of the property on which the SES will be located and the property owner's name, address, telephone number, and email address if available. - 3) Documentation, such as a deed, lease, or other agreement with the landowner, demonstrating the applicant's right to use and control the property. - 4) A topographic map that depicts vegetative cover, watersheds, floodplains, and other geographic information about the property and surrounding area. - 5) A conceptual description of the project, including the maximum number of modules, mounting type (fixed-tilt or tracking), system height, system capacity, installation method, total land area covered by the system, and information about all associated structures or facilities such as transformers, substations, feeder lines, and battery storage. - 6) A conceptual site plan including property lines, zoning classification of the property and all adjacent properties, existing buildings and proposed structures, the proposed location of the solar equipment, transmission lines, any associated structures and facilities, and substations.
-The conceptual site plan shall also identify proposed roads, drives, and parking, fencing, or other methods to ensure public safety - 7) A screening plan demonstrating how the use is proposed to be visually buffered.
+- (a) Applications for an SES requiring a conditional use permit shall include the following information: - 1.
+Name, address, telephone number, and email address (if available) of the applicant, the project owner, and the project operator. - 2.
+The address of the property on which the SES will be located and the property owner's name, address, telephone number, and email address if available. - 3.
+Documentation, such as a deed, lease, or other agreement with the landowner, demonstrating the applicant's right to use and control the property. - 4.
+A topographic map that depicts vegetative cover, watersheds, floodplains, and other geographic information about the property and surrounding area. - 5.
+A conceptual description of the project, including the maximum number of modules, mounting type (fixed-tilt or tracking), system height, system capacity, installation method, total land area covered by the system, and information about all associated structures or facilities such as transformers, substations, feeder lines, and battery storage. - 6.
+A conceptual site plan including property lines, zoning classification of the property and all adjacent properties, existing buildings and proposed structures, the proposed location of the solar equipment, transmission lines, any associated structures and facilities, and substations.
+The conceptual site plan shall also identify proposed roads, drives, and parking, fencing or other methods to ensure public safety - 7.
+A screening plan demonstrating how the use is proposed to be visually buffered.
 The plan shall include renderings of the proposal from all adjoining rights-of-way, as well as any adjoining residential uses.
-Additional buffering may be required by the Board of Adjustment to ensure

-- the development does not negatively impact adjoining uses. - 8) A map from the Natural Resources Conservation Service identifying prime farmland and farmland of statewide importance (if in a district zoned as agricultural), documentation from the U.S. Fish and Wildlife Service regarding the presence of any identified critical habitat for rare or endangered federal or state species.
-The application shall also contain a Federal Emergency Management Agency map delineating floodplains, shall include evidence of any water quality or stormwater permit needed for the project,1 and shall contain a letter from the State Historic Preservation Office regarding known archaeological or cultural resources listed or eligible for listing on the National Register - 9) Proof of adequate casualty and liability insurance covering installation and operation of the SES; - 10) For Conditional Use Permits for SES within an Agricultural zone, the Board shall consider the impact of the proposal on the existing soils and topography as well as the compatibility of the proposed SES with agricultural use of the land.
-Developments should work with the existing topography, with grading, compaction, and tree removal minimized to the extent possible.
-When grading is approved, topsoil shall be retained on-site and re-established as a part of the decommissioning plan. - 11) Where the applicant for a Conditional Use Permit is also seeking a construction certification pursuant to KRS 278.700 278.716, the applicant may submit a copy of a complete state siting board application and site assessment report meeting the requirements of KRS 278.706 and 278.7008 in lieu of the above requirements of Section 7(a)1-7. - 12) For Conditional Use Permits for large-scale SES, the Board of Adjustment shall acknowledge the impact of the proposal and the benefits it may have on the community, including any Community Benefit Plan (CBP) in place. - i.
-The applicant may enter into a Community Benefits Plan with the city or one or more community-based organizations within Lexington-Fayette Urban County. - ii.
-The amount suggested for the CBP is \$750/megawatt sold, annually, for 15 years. - iii.
-The Community Benefits Plan shall prioritize alleviating energy costs to low-income households.
+Additional buffering may be required by the Board of Adjustment to ensure the development does not negatively impact adjoining uses. - 8.
+A map from the Natural Resources Conservation Service identifying prime farmland and farmland of statewide importance (if in a district zoned as agricultural), documentation from the U.S. Fish and Wildlife Service regarding the presence any identified critical habitat for rare or endangered federal or state species.
+The application shall also contain a Federal Emergency Management Agency map delineating floodplains, shall include evidence of any water quality or stormwater permit needed for the project, and shall contain a letter from the State Historic Preservation Office regarding known archaeological or cultural resources listed or eligible for listing on the National Register. - 9.
+Proof of adequate casualty and liability insurance covering installation and operation of the SES; - 10.
+For Conditional Use Permits for SES within an Agricultural zone, the Board shall consider the impact of the proposal on the existing soils and topography.
+Developments should work with the existing topography, with grading, compaction, and tree removal minimized to extent possible.

+When grading is approved, topsoil shall be retained on-site and re-established as a part of the decommissioning plan.

+11. Where the applicant for a Conditional Use Permit is also seeking a construction certification pursuant to KRS 278.700 - 278.716, the applicant may submit a copy of a complete state siting board application and site assessment report meeting the requirements of KRS 278.706 and 278.7008 in lieu of the above requirements of Section 7(a)1-7.